sbland/python_for_modellers_guides/setup_python_environment.md

 Python Environment Setup
 ========================

-This is a tutorial series on setting up a Python Environment for Researchers
+This is a tutorial series on setting up a Python Environment for Researchers.
+Note this tutorial uses Python and Pip instead of Anaconda.

 # Key Steps